-According to a study by researchers at the University of Missouri, users on Instagram are less likely to share political content, compared to other social platforms, like Facebook and Twitter.
-While there are some users who share political images on Instagram, its significance for news organizations is minimal, as researchers suggest.
+According to a study by researchers at the University of Missouri, users on the social platform Instagram are less likely to share political content, compared to other social platforms, like Facebook and Twitter.
+While there is quite a volume of users who share political images on Instagram, its significance for news organizations, in particular, is minimal, the findings suggest.

-From the study’s data, researchers established three types of user groups: Optimists (uplifting and funny images), Feature lovers (adventure and travel images), and News hounds (global culture and political images).
-Simple, non-political images drew the most engagement from users.
-Instead, researchers found images that were both aesthetically pleasing and empowering garnished the more engagement.
+From the study’s data, researchers established three types of user groups: Optimists (uplifting and funny images), feature lovers (adventure and travel images), and news hounds (global culture and political images).

-“So news organizations might draw in more engagement from users if they post images that are representative of the story they’re telling, but are still friendly to the eye.”
+“So news organizations might draw in more engagement from users if they post images that are representative of the story they’re telling, but are still friendly to the eye,” the findings detailed.

 - People — the fewer the people in an image, the greater the likelihood that someone will comment on or like the photo.
 Moreover, posts with visible facial features are more likely to draw engagements.

 - Watermarks — images with watermarks, or stamps, noting the image creator were more unpopular than original content without markings.

 - Landmarks — participants were less likely to engage with posts that originated in their local community or featured recognizable landmarks, in favor of images showcasing exotic, unfamiliar locales.

 The study was led by T.J.
 Thomson and Keith Greenwood, both researchers in the field of photojournalism, and published in Visual Communication Quarterly.